jaw42/jaw42.github.com/university/Statistics.md

 	- SSM = SST - SSR

 ### Evaluating the Model
-- If SSM is large, the model has made big improvements of just using the mean.
+- If SSM is large, the model has made big improvements over just using the mean.
 - If SSM is small then the model has made little improvement over the mean.
 - **R²** shows how much improvement has been made:
 	- R² = SSM / SST